Telling My Own Story

 So, my dilemma was this: one publisher, it seemed, didn’t want the material; I didn’t feel right about the other; and yet I had been given direction that the music should and must be published.
 What to do?

 My only regrets came a short time later.
-Publisher #1 called to say he liked the material I had sent him.
+Publisher #1 called to say he wanted the material I had sent him.
 I gave him my URL.
 He visited it even as we spoke on the phone, and his comment was “Oh, we can’t have that.”
 So here was a decision for me.
 I could pull down my site and go with the commercial publisher, or abandon the commercial route and continue to distribute online.
 Well, you know how that decision went.
 I regretted wasting his time, I regretted disappointing him (he really was very kind through it all), I regretted not being willing or able to give in to his further entreaties over the next month or two, but I have never regretted my decision to do it this way.